tsale/BlueSploit/README.md

 # BlueSploit

 <p>BlueSploit is the Metasploit of the Blue Team, because I was tired of seing Red Team frameworks, I created Bluesploit.
-Not many people want to create defensive tools.
-I get it, Red Team is awesome but is also easy.
-We need more people creating Blue Team tools and contribute to the defensive side of things.</p><br>
+I am using cmd2 module to create a Metasploit like environment.</p><br>

-BlueSploit is a DFIR framework that will make it easy for the analyst to kick off an investigation. <br> The aim of this framework is to use mostly "live of the land" tools and commands to make the investigation a breeze with only a standalone executable. <br>
+BlueSploit is a DFIR framework with the main purpose being to quickly capture artifacts for later review. <br> Most of the commands used are OS native commands.
+Native commands have their limitations, therefore, some executables will be used.
+I will reference all executables that are used on the bottom of this page along with links to their github page.<br>
 <br>

 <p><img src="https://github.com/tsale/BlueSploit/blob/master/PNGs/Bluesploit_menu.jpg" alt="" /></p>